EvgenyNerush/performance/README.markdown

 #### Update: Kotlin

-Kotlin generates random numbers in 1.2 s (the 1st variant, with `nextDouble` from `kotlin.random.Random`, openjdk-11.0.12), whereas C++ does it in 0.25 s, five times faster.
-The second variant with hand-written RNG (Park-Miller) yield 1.3 s.
-The third variant which uses Park-Miller RNG, does not store the random numbers and computes sum on-the-fly, takes 1.2 s.
+Kotlin generates random numbers in **1.2** s (with `nextDouble` from `kotlin.random.Random`, openjdk-11.0.12), whereas C++ does it in 0.25 s, five times faster.
+This 1st variant uses `ArrayList<Double>`.

+To check if kotlin Random is slow, the second variant with the hand-written RNG (Park-Miller) yield **1.3** s.
+Thus Random is fast.
+The third variant which uses Park-Miller RNG, does not store the random numbers and computes sum on-the-fly, which takes almost the same time **1.2** s.
+Thus, no tricks are needed if you are ok with the JVM speed (anyway it is much faster than plain Python or R code).

-With Kotlin Native (1.4) the first variant spends 3.5 s, the second one - 1.15 s, and the third one just 0.43 s.
-All this looks quite confusing, however, Kotlin for JVM looks suitable for not-too-heavy calculations.
+With Kotlin Native (1.4) the first, the second and the third variants are: **3.5, 1.15, 0.43** s, respectively.
+All this looks quite confusing: Kotlin compiler looks less efficient than JIT in JVM.
+With array which stores unboxed values (DoubleArray) the results are **2.6, 0.45, 0.43** s.
+Thus, using unboxed values and compilation to native (machine code), one can get code just two times slower than the C++ code (the time of C#, Pypy or Haskell).

 ### Conclusion